Championship Manager

-Championship Manager is a series of football-management simulation video games, the first of which was released in 1992.
+Championship Manager is a series of football management simulation video games, the first of which was released in 1992.
 The Championship Manager brand and game was conceived by brothers Paul and Oliver Collyer.
 In a scenario typical of many self-made game programming teams in the early days of the industry, the original Championship Manager game was written from their bedroom in Shropshire, England.
 The brothers subsequently founded a development company to take the game further, Sports Interactive, and moved to Islington, North London.
 Championship Manager became the most popular football management sim of the later 1990s and early 2000s, regularly setting sales records.

 In 2003, Sports Interactive split with Eidos, the publishers of Championship Manager.
 Sports Interactive retained the game's database and match engine, producing a new game based on these titled Football Manager.
-Eidos retained the name and interface, with BGS taking over the development of Championship Manager.
+Eidos retained the name and interface, with Beautiful Game Studios taking over the development of Championship Manager.
 Although the two series initially ran alongside one another, the sales of Championship Manager began to fall below those of Football Manager.
 The most recent full version of Championship Manager was Championship Manager 2010, with an iOS mobile game in 2011 the latest game to date released by Eidos.
 Square Enix Europe, owners of the brand after purchasing Eidos, revived Championship Manager under the title of Champ Man in 2013.
 They have released five games for iOS and Android handheld systems and mobile phones since then.

+Beautiful Game Studios

+Beautiful Game Studios was founded in 2003, and announced in January 2004 as an internal development team of Eidos Interactive (later renamed Square Enix Europe) that would focus on the development of Championship Manager, after the original developer of the series, Sports Interactive, departed from Eidos Interactive in 2003.
+In May 2008, Eidos hired Roy Meredith as general manager.

+In November 2009, after Eidos Interactive had been acquired by Square Enix and renamed Square Enix Europe, Square Enix announced that Beautiful Game Studios would undergo restructuring to "build a successful commercial future" for the Championship Manager brand.
+Around 80% of jobs, including the majority of the internal studio's programming department, were either cut or relocated to Eidos Shanghai, while incumbent general manager Roy Meredith retained his position.
+Despite the significant cuts, it remained operational as a developer.

+In September 2010, Beautiful Game Studios announced that they had entered into a strategic partnership with Chinese publisher Shanda Games, which granted Shanda Games the Chinese distribution rights of future Championship Manager games.
+The partnership grew largely from the then-enlarged Eidos Shanghai's previous work with Shanda Games, as well as long-term communications between Beautiful Game Studios, Eidos Shanghai, and Shanda Games.
+The games resulting from this partnership, Championship Manager: World of Football, was announced in July 2011.